-We believe that anyone can become a runner…as long as they have a plan.
+We believe that anyone can become a runner…as long as they have a firm determination and a proper training plan to follow.
 Here’s a few of our most powerful beginner running tips that will keep you healthy and motivated to improve daily!

 Sit (or stand) up straight!